stemn/stemn-pipeline-containers/README.md

 Uploads pipeline outputs to Stemn.

+# Contributing

+Want to use an application in your Stemn pipeline that isn't available here?
+Create an issue to request it, or submit a pull request with your own version!

 # Environment Variables

 All containers in a Stemn pipeline are supplied the following environment variables: